Entangled ant vision, Bongil Bongil, northern NSW, 2024

 Entangled ant vision, Bongil Bongil, northern NSW (detail 3)

-What is in the collage?
+What is in the photomontage?

 European honey bee, Apis mellifera (foreground)